lu-ci/apex-sigma-core/docs/configuration/core.md

   Users with bot owners privileges can control any and all bot functions.
   Be careful who you designated as a bot owner, some functions are dangerous.
   The value of the `owners` key is a **list of integers**.
+* `max_messages`: It sets a limit of how many message objects should be cached.
+  The default is 5000 as set by discord.py, the minimum is 100.
+  If you set it below that, it'll just silently use 100.
+  The value of the `max_messages` key is an **integer**.

 ### `database.yml` Contents